jesussmile/flutter-maplibre-gl/TRIANGLE_ANNOTATIONS.md

 ## Overview

-Triangle annotations provide native GPU-rendered triangular shapes on your MapLibre maps.
-This feature adds triangles as a first-class annotation type alongside symbols, lines, circles, and fills, offering high-performance rendering for thousands of triangular markers.
+Triangle annotations provide GPU-rendered triangular shapes on your MapLibre maps using symbol layers with programmatically generated triangle icons.
+This experimental feature adds triangles as a first-class annotation type alongside symbols, lines, circles, and fills, offering high-performance batch rendering for thousands of triangular markers.

 ## Table of Contents